mcc-us/ea/_questions/q6-filing-status.md

 A taxpayer who files Form 4868 is requesting:

 A. An abatement of collection activity.
-B. **An extension of time to file an individual tax return. correct**
+B. An extension of time to file an individual tax return.
 C. An extension of time to pay income tax due.
 D. An installment agreement to pay overdue income tax.